nip-cxteam/model_res_dist_students/README.md

 If you use the code for academic research, you are highly encouraged to cite our paper:

-L. Rubio, D. Dailisan, J. Osorio, C. David, M. Lim.
-"Modeling the residential distribution of enrolled students to assess boundary-induced disparities in public school access," PLoS One.
+Rubio LJM, Dailisan DN, Osorio MJP, David CC, Lim MT (2019) Modeling the residential distribution of enrolled students to assess boundary-induced disparities in public school access.
+PLoS ONE 14(10): e0222766. https://doi.org/10.1371/journal.pone.0222766

 ## Sources
 [Philippines]